Sieboldianus/lbsntransform/README.md

   -CSVal, --CSVallowLinebreaks
                         If set to False will not remove intext-linebreaks ( or ) in output CSVs
-  -CSVdelim CSVDELIMITOR, --CSVdelimitor CSVDELIMITOR
+  -CSVdelim CSVDELIMITER, --CSVdelimitor CSVDELIMITER
-                        'Provide CSV delimitor to use.
+                        'Provide CSV delimiter to use.
 Default is comma(,).
                         Note: to pass tab, use variable substitution ($"\t")' -rL, --recursiveLoad  Process Input Directories recursively (depth: 2) -sF SKIPUNTILFILE, --skipUntilFile SKIPUNTILFILE